Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 The dome can come off the Outredgeous lettuce tray a week after planting.
 Don't take that too literally; sometime between six and eight days is sufficient.

-At this point, you can really see how well you spread the seeds.
-In our tray, there are a few light areas and some denser.
-It's ok; they will either grow to fill or push the outside plants outward.
+At this point, you can see how well you spread the seeds.
+Our tray has a few light areas and some denser ones.
+It’s ok; they will grow to fill or push the outside plants outward.
 But again, the more evenly spaced you can sow the seed, the better.

 In the close-up, you can still see the seed husk attached to the cotyledons.
 The red color will not show until the first true leaves form.